MicrosoftDocs/dynamics365smb-docs/business-central/ai-faq.md

   To change the language, in the top right corner, select the **Settings** icon ![Settings.](media/ui-experience/settings_icon_small.png "Settings icon for role center") > **My Settings** > **Language**.
 For more information, go to [Change Basic Settings](ui-change-basic-settings.md#language).
 - You must be using Business Central online as a trial or in a sandbox.
-- Your version of Business Central must be **22.0.54157.54311 (Preview - Copilot edition)**.
+- Your version of Business Central must be a version 22 or later. <!--**22.0.54157.54311 (Preview - Copilot edition)**-->.

    To check the version, select the question mark in the top right corner, then **Help & Support**.
 Under **Troubleshooting**, look for the application version.
-For information about how to get the correct preview version, go to [Get started with a Business Central preview version - Copilot edition](ai-preview-getstarted.md).
+For information about how to get the correct preview version, go to [Get started with a Business Central preview version](ai-preview-getstarted.md).
 - The **Create AI-powered product descriptions with Copilot** feature must be enabled.

    For more information, go to [Enable or disable the "Create AI-powered product descriptions with Copilot" feature](enable-ai.md#enable-or-disable-the-create-ai-powered-product-descriptions-with-copilot-feature).